 The most widely used flow technology was developed by Cisco and is called NetFlow.
 All traffic that enters and leaves an interface is tracked and recorded.
 For flow data analytics, NetFlow is frequently utilised.
 The source address, a destination address, source port, destination port, and protocol values are among the details carried by NetFlow datagrams in the flow record.
 The most utilised versions of NetFlow are 5 and 9.

-Losses in terms of money or resources may be the outcome of poor network performance.
+How do you monitor network traffic?Losses in terms of money or resources may be the outcome of poor network performance.
 You must keep an eye on network traffic if you want to avoid such situations.
 You can quickly monitor any suspicious behaviour and improve your network traffic with network traffic monitoring.